papaoloba/nightly-code-orchestrator/docs/superclaude-integration.md

 ## Prerequisites

-1. **SUPERCLAUDE_PROMPT_OPTIMIZATION_GUIDE.md**: This file must exist in your project root for optimization to work
-2. **Claude Code**: Must have Claude Code CLI installed and accessible
+1. **Claude Code**: Must have Claude Code CLI installed and accessible
+2. **SuperClaude enabled**: Must be enabled via configuration or CLI flag

+Note: The optimization guide is now embedded in the code, so no external file is required.

 ## Examples